ioof-holdings/redux-subspace/packages/redux-subspace-saga/docs/Usage.md

 ### Accessing the store

-For `subspaced` to work, the the store needs to be present in the saga's context.
-The `createSagaMiddleware` provided my `redux-subpsace-saga` will automatically inject the store it is applied to into the context, but if you are not using it you can use the `provideStore` higher-order saga will handle this for you.
+For `subspaced` to work, the store needs to be present in the saga's context.
+The `createSagaMiddleware` provided by `redux-subpsace-saga` will automatically inject the store it is applied to into the context, but if you are not using it you can use the `provideStore` higher-order saga to handle this for you.

 ```javascript
 import { createStore } from 'redux'